|Page tools: Print Page Print All RSS Search this Product|

 Two types of error are possible in an estimate based on a sample survey: non-sampling error and sampling error.

 Non-sampling error arises from inaccuracies in collecting, recording and processing the data.
 Every effort is made to minimise reporting error by the careful design of questionnaires, intensive training and supervision of interviewers, and efficient data processing procedures.
-Non-sampling error also arises because information cannot be obtained from all persons selected in the survey.

 Data were compared to non-ABS sources of information that were available.
 Comparisons conducted by the ABS showed that the data from this survey are not directly comparable with other available sources due to differences in definitions, scope and collection methods.